veneresabrina/ChimerDriver/README.md

 ## 1.2 Installing

-First of all, check if you have pip and conda installed in your system.
+First, check if you have pip and conda installed in your system.
 If pip and/or conda are not installed in your system, follow the instructions to install miniconda [here] https://docs.conda.io/en/latest/miniconda.html#installing.
 If the conda base environment is not yet activated, run this command:
 ```
 conda activate
 ```